-C_SetOperationState restores the cryptographic operations state of a session from a string of bytes obtained with C_GetOperationState. hSession is the session's handle; pOperationState points to the location holding the saved state; ulOperationStateLen holds the length of the saved state; hEncryptionKey holds a handle to the key which will be used for an ongoing encryption or decryption operation in the restored session (or 0 if no encryption or decryption key is needed, either because no such operation is ongoing in the stored session or because all the necessary key information is present in the saved state); hAuthenticationKey holds a handle to the key which will be used for an ongoing signature, MACing, or verification operation in the restored session (or 0 if no such key is needed, either because no such operation (or 0 if no such key is needed, either because no such operation in the stored session (or 0 if no such key is needed, either because no such operation in the stored session (or 0 if no such key is needed, either because no such operation is ongoing in the stored session (or 0 if no such key is needed, either because no such operation is ongoing in the stored session or because all the necessary key information is present of the stored session or because all the necessary key information is present of the stored session or because all the necessary key information is ongoing in the stored session or because all the necessary key information is ongoing in the stored session or because all the necessary key information is ongoing in the stored session or because all the necessary key information is ongoing in the stored session or because all the necessary key information is ongoing in the stored session or because all the necessary key information is present in the saved state).
+C_SetOperationState restores the cryptographic operations state of a session from a string of bytes obtained with C_GetOperationState. hSession is the session's handle; pOperationState points to the location holding the saved state; ulOperationStateLen holds the length of the saved state; hEncryptionKey holds a handle to the key which will be used for an ongoing encryption or decryption operation in the restored session (or 0 if no encryption or decryption key is needed, either because no such operation is ongoing in the stored session or because all the necessary key information is present in the saved state); hAuthenticationKey holds a handle to the key which will be used for an ongoing signature, MACing, or verification operation in the restored session (or 0 if no such key is needed, either because no such operation (or 0 if no such key is needed, either because no such operation is ongoing in the stored session (or 0 if no such key is needed, either because no such operation is ongoing in the restored session (or 0 if no such key is needed, either because no such operation is ongoing in the stored session or because all the necessary key information is present or 0 if no such key is needed, either because no such operation is ongoing in the stored session or because all the necessary key information is present of the stored session or because all the necessary key information is ongoing in the stored session or because all the necessary key information is ongoing in the stored session or because all the necessary key information is present in the saved state).